jame25/Kokoro-Tray/README.md

 ## Install:

 - Download the latest version of Kokoro Tray from [releases](https://github.com/jame25/Kokoro-Tray/releases/).
-- Grab the latest base voice model from [here](https://github.com/taylorchu/kokoro-onnx/releases/).
+- Grab the latest base voice model (kokoro.onnx) from [here](https://github.com/taylorchu/kokoro-onnx/releases/).
 - Download the voice pack from [here](https://github.com/jame25/Kokoro-Tray/releases/).
 - <b>Extract all of the above into the same directory</b>.